Spacerat/cherrypicker/README.md

     create mode 100644 some_other_work
     Job 1, 'git add some_other_work &' has ended

-I realise that `myfeature` would make a git PR by itself, so I throw it on a branch
+I realise that `myfeature` would actually make a good PR by itself, so I throw it on a branch:

     cherrypicker> cherrypicker HEAD~1 joe/myfeature --new